 In an arrangement with multiple performance obligations, the Company develops estimates and assumptions that require judgment to determine the underlying standalone selling price for each performance obligation, which determines how the transaction price is allocated among the performance obligations.
 The estimation of the standalone selling price(s) include estimates regarding forecasted cash flows, discount rates, and estimates of costs to be incurred to fulfill its obligations associated with the performance of the research and development activities.
 The Company evaluates each performance obligation to determine if it can be satisfied at a point in time or over time.
-Any change made to estimated progress towards completion of a performance obligation and, therefore, license agreement revenue recognized will be recorded as a change in estimate.
-In addition, variable consideration must be evaluated to determine if it is constrained and, therefore, excluded from the transaction price.
-The Company constrains variable consideration to the extent that it is probable that it will not result in a significant revenue reversal when the uncertainty associated with the variable consideration is subsequently resolved.
+Any change made to estimated progress towards completion of a performance obligation must be evaluated to determine if it is constrained and, therefore, license agreement revenue recognized will be recorded as a change in estimate.
+In addition, variable consideration must be evaluated to determine if it is probable that it will not result in a significant revenue reversal when the uncertainty associated with the variable consideration is subsequently resolved.
 The Company will recognize consideration related to sales-based milestone and royalties when the subsequent sales occur pursuant to the royalty exception under ASC 606 because the license is the predominant item to which the royalties or sales-based milestone relate.